Cvahotni/Blockopolis/README.md

 A Minecraft clone made with Unity, as a hobby project.

-I am currently not accepting commits from people, if you have any questions add me on Discord (spectralmage12).
+I am currently not accepting commits from people, if you have any questions add me on Discord (cvahotni).

 # Requirements
 - Unity 2022.3.9f